 Are you using effective networking techniques to help secure a college adjunct instructor position?

-There are many ways for you to find an adjunct instructor job using conventional methods like printed classified ads, online social media platforms, job boards, job fairs, Linked In, Indeed, or by directly sending resumes to potential colleges.
+There are many ways to find an adjunct instructor job using conventional methods like printed classified ads, online social media platforms, job boards, job fairs, Linked In, Indeed, or by directly sending resumes to potential colleges.

 There are many ways to unlock the power of LinkedIn.
 Consider using this valuable professional network to help you with your career and current or future job search.